ethannicholas/Frost/docs/overview.md

         }
     }

-These inner methods have access to any `def`, `constant`, or parameter in scope, but may not capture `var`s.
+These inner methods are closures and have access to any `def`, `constant`, or parameter in scope, but may not capture `var`s.
+To make the capture of `self` more obvious, any reference to the enclosing method's `self` value must be explicitly specified.

 Named Inner Methods
 -------------------